syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Customization.md

 ![stroke color](images/StrokeColor.png)

-## Stroke Width
+## Stroke width

-The stroke width of the signature can be customized using `MinimumStrokeWidth` & `MaximumStrokeWidth` properties, respectively.
+The stroke width of the signature can be customized using the `MinimumStrokeWidth` and `MaximumStrokeWidth` properties, respectively.
-N> The default value of MinimumStrokeWidth is 0.08 and MaximumStrokeWidth is 5.
+N> The default value of `MinimumStrokeWidth` is 0.08 and `MaximumStrokeWidth` is 5.

 {% tabs %}